labkode/wlcg-tpc/README.md

-# Proposal to include client checksum verification in the HTTP TPC WLCG API
+(DRAFT)

-specification
+# Proposal to include client checksum verification in the HTTP TPC WLCG API specification

 # Purpose
 WLCG transfers have been primarily dominated by the XRootD protocol[1].
 This